Ecommerce Future Trends

 It’s not “the death of…” anything.
 It’s just ebbs and flows.

-I firmly believe that for SMBs the only way to grow is through consistency.
+For SMBs the only way to grow is through consistency.
 There’s only so much you can do at the same time.
 And technology can reach incredible velocity, but our ability to adopt and learn new tricks is limited.
-No more predictions.
-Just tips, hoping they’re useful for you this year:

 Quick figures in case they can help as you jot numbers for the year: